-iCan Bike programs are for people with disabilities ages eight and up.
+iCan Bike programs are for people with disabilities ages eight to eighty eight!
 We understand that the vast majority of people with disabilities never experience the thrill of independently riding a two-wheel bicycle during their lifetime.
-Research shows that over 80% of people with Autism and 90% of people with Down syndrome never learn to ride a two-wheel bicycle.
+For example, recent research shows that over 80% of people with Autism and 90% of people with Down syndrome never learn to ride a two-wheel bicycle.
 Defying these odds is why we exist!

 Our adapted iCan Bike program resulted from more than twenty years of research by Dr. Richard E. Klein, a mechanical engineering professor, and his students at the University of Illinois at Urbana-Champaign.
 Dr. Klein retired from his academic career at the University of Illinois in 1998 and held the first bike camp in 1999 in La Crosse, WI.